TDStrasser/KookaBlockly-Reference/docs/source/lists.rst

    :align: center

-The result of the example can be seen on the Kookaberry's display where the sorted order of the list is printed on successive lines:
+The result of the example can be seen on the **Kookaberry**'s display where the sorted order of the list is printed on successive lines:

  .. image:: images/lists-sort-example-display.png